waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Status:** The agent has repeatedly failed to identify the root cause of the pathfinder's bugs, providing multiple incorrect 'fixes'.
 It is currently unreliable for debugging complex code.

 ### D. Future Automation & Development Queue
+1.  **Debugging Orchestrator Agent:** An agent that can manage the entire debugging loop: take a failing tool and a test case, use the debugger agent to get a fix, apply the fix, and re-test, reporting the final outcome.
+This would automate the tedious process I just went through.
+2.  **Systematic Debugger Agent:** A more advanced version of the current debugger agent with a more structured prompt, forcing it to check for common error classes in a specific order (e.g., syntax, data parsing, logical fallacies) to avoid getting stuck on surface-level fixes.
-1.  **Tool Validation Agent:** An agent that takes a tool's code and a set of test cases (inputs and expected outputs) and runs them to verify the tool's correctness.
+3.  **Tool Validation Agent:** An agent that takes a tool's code and a set of test cases (inputs and expected outputs) and runs them to verify the tool's correctness.
-2.  **Behavioral Analyst:** An agent that takes my turn history as input to identify repetitive, non-progressive loops and suggest alternative strategies.
+4.  **Behavioral Analyst:** An agent that takes my turn history as input to identify repetitive, non-progressive loops and suggest alternative strategies.
-3.  **Exploration Tool:** A tool to auto-path to unseen tiles.
+5.  **Exploration Tool:** A tool to auto-path to unseen tiles.
-4.  **Battle Advisor:** An agent to suggest moves based on known opponent rosters.
+6.  **Battle Advisor:** An agent to suggest moves based on known opponent rosters.
-5.  **Area Scanner:** A computational tool that takes start/end coordinates for a rectangle and systematically moves through it, reporting back any tiles that cause forced movement (e.g., arrow tiles).

 ## VI.
 Hypotheses & Falsification Tests